r-windows/docs/rtools40.md

 mingw64 mingw-w64-x86_64-bzip2 1.0.8-1 [installed]
 ```

-In rtools (or msys2) all packages are prefixed with `mingw-w64-686-` for the 32-bit version and with `mingw-w64-x86_64-` for the 64-bit version.
+In rtools (or msys2) all packages are prefixed with `mingw-w64-i686-` for the 32-bit version and with `mingw-w64-x86_64-` for the 64-bit version.
 For building CRAN packages, we usually need both 32 and 64 bit..

 Use `pacman -Su` to update all packages that you have installed already.
-This can be combined with `-y` which we explained earlier, refreshes the repository index:
+This can be combined with `-y` which, as explained earlier, refreshes the repository index:

 ```
->>pacman -Syu
+>> pacman -Syu
 :: Synchronizing package databases... mingw32 is up to date mingw64 is up to date